Greenhouse gas emission statistics - emission inventories

 In 2017, greenhouse gas emissions in the EU-28 were down by 22 % compared with 1990 levels, representing an absolute reduction of 1 240 million tonnes of CO2-equivalents, putting the EU on track to surpass its 2020 target, which is to reduce GHG emissions by 20 % by 2020 and by 40 % by 2030 compared with 1990.

-Figure 1 shows that there was a general downward trend to emissions during the 1990–99 period (aside from a relative peak in 1996, when a cold winter led to an increase in heating requirements).
+Figure 1 shows that there was a general downward trend to emissions during the 1990–1999 period (aside from a relative peak in 1996, when a cold winter led to an increase in heating requirements).
 From 1999 to 2006 the evolution of greenhouse gas emissions within the EU-28 remained relatively unchanged, although it started falling at a modest pace through to 2008.
 The year 2009 saw a sharp drop in emissions as a consequence of the global financial and economic crisis and the resulting reduced industrial activity.
-Emissions increased in 2010 and decreased again from 2011 onwards.
-In 2015, GHG emissions increased for the first time since 2010 by 0.6 % (28.1 million tonnes of CO2-equivalents) compared to 2014.
+Emissions increased in 2010 and decreased again from 2011 onward.
+In 2015, GHG emissions slightly increased compared to 2014.
+In 2016 the decreasing tendency returned.
+Emissions increased by 0.7 % (30 million tonnes of CO2-equivalents) between 2016 and 2017.

-Across EU Member States in 2015, greenhouse gas emissions were the highest in Germany (21 % of the EU-28 total or 926.5 million tonnes of CO2-equivalents), followed by the United Kingdom and France.
-The biggest decreases compared to 1990 were reported for Lithuania, Latvia and Estonia (– 58 %, – 56 % and – 55 % respectively).
-On the other side of the spectrum, the biggest increases compared to 1990 were reported for Cyprus (+ 44 %), Spain (+ 19 %) and Portugal (+ 18 %).
+Across EU Member States in 2017, greenhouse gas emissions were the highest in Germany (21 % of the EU-28 total or 936 million tonnes of CO2-equivalents), followed by the United Kingdom and France.
+The biggest decreases compared to 1990 were reported for Lithuania, Latvia, Romania and Estonia (– 57 %, – 56 %, – 54 % and – 48 % respectively).
+On the other side of the spectrum, the biggest increases compared to 1990 were reported for Cyprus (+ 56 %), Portugal (+ 23 %) and Spain (+ 22 %).
 (See Table 1 and Figure 2).